apache/druid/docs/ingestion/data-formats.md

 ## Input format

 You can use the `inputFormat` field to specify the data format for your input data.

-> `inputFormat` doesn't support all data formats or ingestion methods supported by Druid yet.
+> `inputFormat` doesn't support all data formats or ingestion methods supported by Druid.

 Especially if you want to use the Hadoop ingestion, you still need to use the [Parser](#parser).
 If your data is formatted in some format not listed in this section, please consider using the Parser instead.